 If the initial mortgage is 20 years or more, the maximum term of homeownership assistance is 15 years.
 In all other cases, the term shall be 10 years.
 The time limits do not apply to families that qualified as elderly at the start of the homeownership assistance or to families that qualify as disabled at any time during the homeownership assistance.
 Should the family cease to qualify as elderly or disabled during the course of homeownership assistance, the maximum term becomes applicable from the date the assistance commenced.
 In no case shall the assistance be less than 6 months from the date of initial purchase.
-Time limits shall be applied from the date of initial purchase, regardless of whether the family moves to a new unit.
+Time limits shall be applied from the date of initial purchase.